gsantiago/subtitle.js/README.md

 ## Usage

 This library provides some stream-based functions to work with subtitles.
-The example below, parses a SRT file, resyncs it and outputs a VTT file:
+The following example parses a SRT file, resyncs it and outputs a VTT file:

 ```ts
 import fs from 'fs'